Kia Niro Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Kia Niro are $1,220 a year with full coverage.
-Comprehensive costs around $230 each year, collision insurance costs $376, and liability is estimated at $456.
-Liability-only coverage costs approximately $508 a year, and high-risk coverage costs around $2,636.
-Teenage drivers pay the highest rates at up to $4,720 a year.
+Average insurance rates for a Kia Niro are $1,220 a year with full coverage.
+Comprehensive insurance costs around $230 each year, collision costs $376, and liability costs around $456.
+Buying just liability costs as low as $508 a year, with insurance for high-risk drivers costing $2,636 or more.
+Teenage drivers receive the highest rates at $4,720 a year or more.

 Average premium for full coverage: $1,220

-Rates are based on $500 policy deductibles, 30/60 bodily injury liability limits, and includes medical and UM/UIM coverage.
-Estimates are averaged for all U.S. states and Niro models.
+Estimates include $500 deductible amounts, liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all U.S. states and Niro models.

-Using a 40-year-old driver as an example, Kia Niro insurance prices range from as low as $508 for just liability insurance to a high rate of $2,636 for a driver who requires high-risk insurance.
+For the normal driver, prices range go from as low as $508 for liability-only coverage to a high rate of $2,636 for a driver that may need high-risk insurance.

-The ranges above demonstrate why all drivers should get quotes for a specific zip code and risk profile, instead of using average rates.
+These examples demonstrate why all drivers should compare prices for a specific zip code and risk profile, instead of using average rates.

 Use the form below to get customized rates for your location.